wcjohnson/redux-components/docs/API/Components.md

 ```coffeescript
 this.reducer = (state, action) => nextState
 ```
-The reducer function for this component instance, as obtained by the `getReducer` function on the class specification.
+The reducer function for this component instance.

 #### Verbs, action creators, and selectors
 ```coffeescript